lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 * General-purpose-class devices (sometimes called "A-class").
-These usually have RAM and Flash storage on separate chips (not always separate packages), and offer support for general-purpose operating systems such as Linux, e.g. an MMU.
+These usually have RAM and Flash storage on separate chips (not always separate packages), and offer support for general-purpose operating systems such as Linux, such as an MMU.
 Many of the pins on the CPU chip are dedicated to interfacing with RAM and other memory.
 Some general-purpose-class devices integrate some application hardware such as video controllers, these are often also called "Systems on a